Differential/docs/CLIENT-GUIDE.md

 ### Wait, before I tell you my idea, would you please sign my NDA

-While we appreciate the intent of signing an NDA (and we take confidentiality very seriously), we do not sign NDA's.
+While we appreciate the intent of signing an NDA (and we take confidentiality seriously), we do not sign NDA's.
 Here is a blog post describing why we think [you don't need an NDA]( http://differential.io/blog/why-you-dont-need-an-nda).
+We have language protecting you in our

-We do take confidentiality seriously and have language protecting you in our MSA (Master Services Agreement) along with the fact that we are not in the business of stealing ideas.
+MSA (Master Services Agreement), along with the fact that we are not in the business of stealing ideas.
 If we were, we wouldn't be in business long.

 The main reasons we don't sign NDA's before we hear an idea: